- Transport and communications connections and services

 The Ministry of Transport and Communications also participates in international work carried out at forums such as the International Maritime Organization (IMO), the International Civil Aviation Organization (ICAO), the International Telecommunication Union (ITU) and the Universal Postal Union (UPU).

 The Ministry of Transport and Communications participates in work carried out at international forums.
 It is particularly involved in international cooperation not only with the other countries of the European Union but also with the other Nordic countries and with Russia and the Baltic states.
 The Ministry’s cooperation with Russia is mainly via the Russian Federation’s Ministry of Transport and Ministry of Information Technology and Communications.

-The Ministry’s main responsibilities also include providing strategic performance guidance in its administrative sector.
+One of the Ministry’s main responsibilities is to provide strategic performance guidance for its administrative sector.
 The Ministry guides and supervises the operation of its agencies and monitors their development.
-The group strategy for the Ministry of Transport and Communications’ administrative branch implements the Government Programme.
-The strategy provides guidance for the entire administrative branch.
+The group strategy for the Ministry of Transport and Communications’ administrative branch implements the Government Programme and provides guidance for the entire branch.
 Performance targets are set for the agencies every year.
 The Ministry is also responsible for the ownership steering of state majority-owned companies in its administrative sector.